-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Yakima County, which had the lowest turnout rate in Washington in the primary, had an overall midterm turnout of about 50% as of Thursday.
 Turnout among voters with Spanish surnames was 26% countywide, according to Martha Jiménez, bilingual program analyst with Yakima County Elections.

-Election take-aways from local candidates and political experts highlight both the successes and challenges in the Valley’s new legislative districts.
+Election take-aways from local candidates and political experts highlight both successes and challenges in the Valley’s new legislative districts.

 Latina candidate elected